 There are a lot of exciting models to choose from in Samsung's 2021 Galaxy A portfolio.
 For my money, I would go with the Galaxy A52 5G.
 It has a sublime 120Hz AMOLED screen, powerful hardware with 5G connectivity, microSD slot, standout cameras, and stellar battery life with 25W fast charging.
 You also get IP67 dust and water resistance, monthly updates, and three guaranteed Android version updates.

-The Galaxy A52 5G is the mid-range phone to beat right now, and at $500, it is ideally positioned against the likes of the Pixel 4a 5G.
-If you're looking for a more budget-focused option, the Galaxy A32 5G is a solid offering — provided you don't mind the 720p screen.
+The Galaxy A52 5G is the mid-range phone to beat right now, and with the device already down to $400, it's a great value against the likes of the Pixel 5a.
+However, if you're looking for a more budget-focused option, the Galaxy A32 5G is a solid offering — provided you don't mind the 720p screen.

 While the Galaxy A72 doesn't offer a lot of changes from its predecessor, it is a reliable choice if you want a large screen and at least two-day battery life.
 And if you are looking for an entry-level device, the Galaxy A12 has the essentials covered.
 It doesn't have the best hardware, but you get all the standard software features in One UI, and the device works on all U.S. carriers.

 5G all the way